YuePanEdward/GH-ICP/README.md

 The earlier conference version of GH-ICP is called Iterative Global Similarity Point (IGSP).

-After the conference, we have improved the original algorithm on its efficiency and robustness.
-Besides, we've done more experiments on more datasets.

 To highlight two key innovative points of the algorithm, we renamed IGSP as GH-ICP.

  ![alt text](img/GH-ICPworkflow.jpg)